-"Padraig told me to support you during the Rising.
-He said he would get to me if I was needed at Tralee," Tadgh stated.

-"That's right.
-He's decided that he wants you to bring Cork's allocation of arms back to us on Monday by sea," MacCurtain relayed.
+He's decided that he wants you to bring Cork's allocation of arms back to us on Monday by sea," MacCurtain explained.
 "You're to moor your fishing boat up at Fenit pier after dark on Sunday night and contact Austin."